supervisely-ecosystem/embeddings-generator/README.md

 The service operates as a background microservice and integrates seamlessly with Supervisely ecosystem, providing RESTful API endpoints for embeddings generation, semantic search, and advanced image analysis workflows.

-### Key Benefits
+### Key Features

-- **Automated Embeddings**: Generates high-quality CLIP embeddings for all project images automatically
-- **Semantic Search**: Enables text-to-image and image-to-image similarity search capabilities
-- **Vector Storage**: Efficiently stores and manages embeddings in Qdrant vector database
-- **Diverse Selection**: Provides intelligent image diversity algorithms for dataset curation
-- **RESTful API**: Simple HTTP API for integration with external systems and workflows
-- **Background Processing**: Runs as a headless service with automatic progress tracking

-## Features

-### Core Functionality

-- **CLIP Embeddings Generation**: Uses state-of-the-art CLIP models via CLIP as Service
-- **Vector Database Integration**: Stores embeddings in Qdrant for high-performance retrieval
-- **Incremental Updates**: Only processes new or modified images to optimize performance
-- **Batch Processing**: Efficiently handles large datasets with intelligent batching
-- **Progress Tracking**: Real-time monitoring of embeddings generation progress

-### Search & Analysis

-- **Text-to-Image Search**: Find images using natural language descriptions
+- **Text-to-Image Search**: Find images using natural language descriptions.
-- **Image-to-Image Search**: Discover visually similar images in your dataset
+- **Image-to-Image Search**: Discover visually similar images in your dataset.
-- **Hybrid Search**: Combine text prompts and reference images for precise results
+- **Hybrid Search**: Combine text prompts and reference images for precise results.
-- **Diverse Selection**: Advanced algorithms for selecting diverse image subsets
+- **Diverse Selection**: Use clustering algorithms to select diverse image subsets.

+### Core Technologies

+- **CLIP as Service**: Utilizes state-of-the-art CLIP models for generating high-quality image embeddings.
+- **Qdrant Vector Database**: Efficiently stores and manages embeddings for high-performance retrieval.
+- **Supervisely Ecosystem**: Integrates with Supervisely platform for seamless project management
+- **RESTful API**: Provides simple HTTP endpoints for easy integration with external systems and workflows.
+- **Background Processing**: Runs as a headless service with automatic updating of embeddings as new images are added to projects.

 ## How To Run